sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 # Create system

-**Prerequisites:**

--   Public officer with a valid organisation email (for example user_name@agency.gov.sg)

--   non-SE Government Standard Image Build (GSIB) device
+To subscribe to Singapore Government Tech Stack (SGTS) products via the TechBiz portal, agencies need to follow the onboarding process.

+The onboarding process involves:

+- Request to create a system

+- Obtain approval

+- Configure products

 **What is a system?**

-A system is an agency namespace (to simplify) in TechBiz.

-To subscribe to [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to create a system in the TechBiz portal.
+An agency project is refered to as a system in TechBiz.

 > **Note:** An agency can have multiple systems in TechBiz.

-**Who can create a system?**
+**Who can raise a system creation request?**

 A public officer with a valid organisation email.

-Topics:

--   **Request to create a system**
--   **Approve or reject system creation request**
--   **Configure products**

 ## Request to create a system